 - Linux (Ubuntu, Fedora, SUSE, Red Hat, and Debian in particular)

-Before the release of the Visual Studio Code, I used to work with Sublime Text.
+Before the Visual Studio Code release, I used to work with Sublime Text.

 Sublime text is not free.